nestor-remo/Tempestive/README.md

-# Web Development Project 6 - *Name of App Here*
+# Web Development Project 6 - Weather App
 Submitted by: Nestor Reategui

 This web app: Fetches data from WeatherBit API to display a couple of attributes from major cities!
 You can also look up whatever city you want and filter them by temperature.
+You can then select a particular city for even more details.

 Time spent: 4 hours spent in total